-In the second quarter of 2022, the average producer prices of agricultural goods output increased by 28.8% compared to 2015 and by 22.1% compared to the same quarter of 2021.
+In the fourth quarter of 2021, the average producer prices of agricultural goods output increased by 28.2% compared to 2015 and by 21.2% compared to the same quarter of 2020.

-The prices of goods and services currently consumed in agriculture (input I) increased by 60.3% in the second quarter of 2022 compared to the same quarter of 2015 and by 50.1% compared to the same quarter of 2021.
-This increase was mostly influenced by the increase in the prices of energy, fertilisers and animal feedingstuffs.
+The prices of goods and services currently consumed in agriculture (input I) increased by 28.4% in the fourth quarter of 2021 compared to 2015 and by 38.6% compared to the same quarter of 2020, which was mostly influenced by an increase in the prices of energy and fertilisers.

 1 PRICE INDICES OF AGRICULTURAL GOODS OUTPUT

 1) The index refers to the prices of honey and raw skin (excluding lamb’s).

 2 PRICE INDICES OF GOODS AND SERVICES CURRENTLY CONSUMED IN AGRICULTURE (input I)

 The agricultural price indices for the Republic of Croatia have been calculated on the basis of the data on prices obtained through the quarterly surveys on sale and purchase of agricultural products as well as through other surveys carried out by the Croatian Bureau of Statistics, from administrative data of the Ministry of Agriculture and from other administrative sources.

 The price indices in agriculture in the Republic of Croatia have been calculated on the 2005 basis within the national Phare 2005 Programme for the first time and the methodology used has been harmonised according to Eurostat recommendations.

 Since 2018, the indices have been calculated on the 2015 basis.